-As the Company is a financing company, the Company has only limited impact on social aspects.
+As the Company is a financing company, the Company has only limited direct impact on social aspects.
+For information on its role as an issuer of sustainable financing, see the section titled "Financial Information" above.

 REMUNERATION OF MANAGING AND SUPERVISORY DIRECTORS